r-gould/r-gould.github.io/_posts/2025-03-22-alignment-and-control.markdown

 *A working document, in an effort to gain a broad view of alignment and control for current day language models in order to better evaluate which research directions are most relevant and which should be prioritized towards effective real-world deployment of AI systems.*

 A broad overview of alignment and control for current day language models.
-* Alignment: Designing systems that behave reliably and safely as we intend.
-Will also include model robustness in this category.
+* Alignment: Designing AI systems to be reliable and safe to deploy, with a focus on misspecification (outer alignment) and misgeneralization (inner alignment).
 * Control: Mitigating the possibility of alignment/robustness failures via monitoring and intervention during deployment.

 There will be an implicit focus on *scalable* solutions to alignment and control: methods that are applicable to the largest and most capable future models that we may wish to deploy in real-world contexts.

-(a third category could be interpretability, which can (and frequently does) inform approaches to alignment and control)

 ### Alignment